There are no announcements today.

 - You can always get help from WCC’s Financial Aid office by calling 734-973-3523, sending an email to firstname.lastname@example.org, or visiting the office on the second floor of the Student Center building.

-- The Financial Aid office provides hands-on help on “FAFSA Fridays,” which it offers before each semester starts.
+- The Financial Aid Office provides hands-on help completing the FAFSA.
+Stop by any time for help getting started.
 Check the Dates & Deadlines page for upcoming sessions.

 - The federal government offers “Completing the FAFSA”, a 70-page guide.